Manual Lymph Drainage

 • Cardiac edema or congestive heart failure

-• Low-functioning kidney or dysfunction
+• Low-functioning kidney or thyroid (unmedicated)

 • Bronchial asthma